vicradon/30daysofnode/README.md

 # Day 3: Twillo-WhatsApp API

+An API with messaging features built using TypeScript and Express

 ## Features

-1. Send messages to people
+1. Send message to connection stream

 ## Dependencies

-1. `twillo` for messaging service
+1. `socket.io` for messaging service
 2. `express` for server logic

 ## To Use do the following